3xg3lin/3xg3lin.github.io/_posts/2023-10-11-qemu-kvm-wazuh.markdown

 You can see the description above.
 It says `User account locked out` and many `logon failure`.
 So What is **rule.id** and **rule.level**?
-*rule.id* identifies the alert.
+**rule.id** identifies the alert.
 It's like a identity.
 We can define a [brute force attack for a Windows machine](https://documentation.wazuh.com/current/proof-of-concept-guide/detect-brute-force-attack.html) with 2 different ids.
 - rule.id:(60122) indicates login failures
 - rule.id:(60204) indicates multiple login failures
 - rule.id:(60106) if login is successful

-Ok, so what is level?
+Ok, so what is **rule.level**?
-[Level](https://documentation.wazuh.com/current/user-manual/ruleset/rules-classification.html) specifies the severity level of each triggered warning.
+[**rule.level**](https://documentation.wazuh.com/current/user-manual/ruleset/rules-classification.html) specifies the severity level of each triggered warning.
 - rule.level:(3) indicates successful login attempts
 - rule.level:(5) means an error occurred by the user himself
 - rule.level:(9) indicates login attempt from unknown user